fish-quant/big-fish/README.md

 ## Usage

-Big-FISH provides a toolbox for the full analysis pipeline of smFISH images:
+Big-FISH provides a toolbox for the full analysis pipeline of smFISH images.
+A complete [documentation](https://big-fish.readthedocs.io/en/stable/) is available online.

-- Use `bigfish.stack` subpackage for I/O operations, preprocessing and postprocessing.
-- Use `bigfish.segmentation` subpackage for nucleus and cell segmentation.
-- Use `bigfish.detection` subpackage for mRNAs detection.
-- Use `bigfish.plot` subpackage for plotting routines.
-- Use `bigfish.classification` subpackage for pattern recognition tasks.

-Several examples are available as [Jupyter notebooks](https://github.com/fish-quant/big-fish-examples/tree/master/notebooks).
+This package is part of the [FISH-Quant](https://fish-quant.github.io/) framework and several examples are also available as [Jupyter notebooks](https://github.com/fish-quant/big-fish-examples/tree/master/notebooks).

 ## Support